 Should you ever work for free?

-And it’s possible I will ask for money, and the company will say no, but that means they won’t get my work.
-Which is a hard thing to stick to.
-There is a lot of self-doubt that comes with writing and art, creating anything, really.
-Sometimes you feel like you aren’t good enough to get paid for you’re work, but believe me, and every other writer out there, you should be getting paid.
-If someone wants your work, even if it’s just one publication, they want it because they see the value in it and you should get paid for it.
+And it’s possible you’ll ask for money, and a company will say no, but that means they shouldn’t get your work.
+Which is a hard thing to stick to, especially if they have a lot of power in your industry.
+There is a lot of self-doubt and fear of missing out associated with creating, especially professionally.
+The value of getting your work in front of the right people might see more important than a few extra dollars in your pocket, or it might seem like you aren’t good enough to get money for your work anyway, but believe me, you should be getting paid regardless.
+If someone wants your work, even just one publication, they want it because they see value in it and you should get money for it.

 Not getting paid for work you’ve put a lot of time and energy into is not only insulting to you, but also devalues the work of other people trying to pursue a career in that field.
 Lots of people write in their free time, and may not consider the money they make from it as a source of income, but they still deserve to get paid, for themselves and for all the people who do rely on writing as a source of income.

 If you don’t need the money you’d be offered for publication, that’s even more of a reason to demand payment anyway, because you have less to lose and giving away work for free is telling the world that people like you will continue to give them work for free, and that they can continue to not pay their contributors.
 And we all deserve to get paid.

 That’s not to say that you should be doing everything with the expectation of getting paid, because that’s not healthy or realistic.
 By all means, have hobbies you enjoy and don’t feel the need to monetize them.
 You should also be practicing.
 Writing short stories, creating sketches, doing the things that make you better at your hobby or profession for free.